 Manufacturers who (single pass) digital-print flat surfaces like paper, cardboard, wooden floorings and especially plastic sheets can experience multiple problems in their printing sections caused by high static charges.
 To solve this issue, different static measurements are made to learn exactly where the static is generated and where to neutralize, using a FMX field meter or inline static measurement.

-During de-stacking, the single sheet wants to stick to the pile because of static: blowing ionised air between the sheets with (flat-) ionizing air-nozzles or air-knifes with antistatic bar will solve this problem so only a single static neutral sheet will enter the line.
+During de-stacking, the single sheet wants to stick to the pile because of static: blowing ionised air between the sheets with (flat-) ionising air-nozzles or air-knifes with antistatic bar will solve this problem so only a single static neutral sheet will enter the line.
 During transportation, the sheet is cleaned by ionised air, using the Typhoon system or using a (rotating) brush in combination with an industrial static eliminator.
 After corona treatment of the plastic sheets again discharging is needed to make sure the treated sheet continues its way without static charge.

 When entering the digital printing area with several printing heads, a predefined low static level is needed to guarantee high quality printing and continuous clean printing heads which results in long production runs.
 To achieve this a Simco IQ Manager System can offer real-time managing and monitoring options with a full controlled Closed Loop Feedback system (CLFB).
 This system monitors and controls all connected static devices and can be directly connected to the machine PLC via Fieldbus connection.
 In-line measuring and datalogging of static charge levels can be used in quality reporting.